parkermac/LO/dot_in/README.md

 ### Notes on specific [gtagex]:

 - cas6_v0_uu0k is the first attempt to use the updated ROMS on LO_roms_source, with the executable in uu0k in LO_roms_user.
 It is designed to run a physics-only version of current forecast (cas6_v0_u0mb).
 The "k" is for klone.
+- ae0_v0_uu1k is the first attempt to make an analytical run.
+It does not have atm forcing, and so I set NFFILES == 0 near the end of BLANK.in.